Warrant: SBI probing whether councilor's emails taken, used to extort him

 Norman's application lists the following items of potential "evidentiary value" in the computer: connection logs, access logs, activity logs, audio files, video files, digital photographs, documents, emails, application logs and history, owner or user information, deleted information that may be recovered, and "other contents or information likely to be provided evidence relevant to the extortion being investigated."

 Perquimans Clerk of Court Todd Tilley said a copy of the SBI search warrant has not been filed with his office.
 He has not seen the search warrant, he said.
-He also noted that law enforcement agencies granted search warrants have 48 hours to execute them and then return the warrants to the clerk of the issuing court.
+He also noted that law enforcement agencies granted search warrants have 48 hours after executing a warrant to return it to the clerk of the issuing court.